napolitanod/Danger-Zone/README.md

 Create and edit zones by accessing the Danger Zone section from within the scene configuration form.
 The active scene will also display active zones as buttons within the top navigation beside the scene name.
 Right clicking the button here also launches that zone's configuration page.

-For detailed information on configuring zones, see the Zones Wiki page.
+For detailed information on configuring zones, see the [Zones](../../wiki/Zones)  page.

 ### 3. Trigger Zone
 ![image](https://user-images.githubusercontent.com/22696153/131510995-6ca6cee0-9a8a-4ff4-ad82-561c76090cdc.png)